Update on American Whitewater Events For 2021

 Better late than never!
 Deerfield Fest, an annual celebration of whitewater paddling on the Deerfield River in western Massachusetts, has been rescheduled for the September 11 and 12 weekend at Berkshire East ski area in Charlemont.
 As in past years, Deerfield Fest will bring together the paddling community on the river followed by an evening of music, dance, art, food (and beer), vendors, and a silent auction to benefit American Whitewater’s river stewardship in the region.
 This new festival format will highlight the outdoor recreation opportunities in the Charlemont area.
 Don’t forget to renew your AW membership!

 The Gore Race is on!
 After a year of virtual events, we are ready to get out and go fast.
 We are opting out of a big in-person bash this year but will still host our on water competitions.
 The classic downriver races through Gore Canyon are scheduled for August 28 and modified freestyle and SUP events are TBD.
 There will be no after party or camping organized at Rancho del Rio as in past years.
 All racers MUST register online - registration forms forthcoming.
-All registration is 100% reimbursable, so please go ahead and sign up if you are feeling even a little bit smooth and speedy.
+Sign up if you are feeling even a little bit smooth and speedy.
 We are really excited to see you on the water this August and to celebrate all that the Upper Colorado River has to offer with a modified, but authentic race event.
 Please stay tuned for more event information in the coming weeks.

 Gauley Fest is about community.
 We gather each year to celebrate this incredible, whitewater-rich river every fall and this year, we are taking the festival back to its roots.
 American Whitewater will host a series of riverside events that will encourage paddlers to spend more time in this special place, enjoying a resource that truly has shaped the region and paddlers alike.